HKiOnline/dftui/docs/characters_json_format.md

 Disciplines are unique to characters with vampire spirit.
 No other characters have them.

-Disciplines in JSON-format character sheet are stored in an array of objects called disciplines.
-Each object represent one discipline.
+Disciplines in the JSON-format character sheet are stored in an array of objects called disciplines.
+Each object represents one discipline.
 Each discipline has title and rating.
 Title is a string and used as the display name.
-Rating is a number with zero as defaults.
+Rating is a number with zero as the default.
 Often disciplines are displayed as a title and rating combination.
-For example Animalism 1 with the first letter capitalized in UIs.
+For example, Animalism 1 with the first letter capitalized in UIs.

 Below are all the disciplines in their default ratings and titles.
 Most characters have rating above 0 only in one or three disciplines.